weepctxb/ChemEngDPpy/README.md

   - Download the required .py files directly to your project path; or

   - Use Git or checkout with SVN using the git URL.

+  - Then, see exampleruns.py for usage examples (it's very intuitive)

-To use, download the required .py files into the same folder as your existing code, and call the following functions depending on your situation:
+To use, download the required .py files into the same folder as your existing code, and call the following functions depending on your situation.

 Quick tip: Always use the function documentation to check the required units to avoid unit conversion errors!